 Spraying less paint leads to a reduction in released VOCs.
 It also lengthens the life of your booth filters.

-See how much you can save when you replace your conventional air-assist or HVLP gun with a Pro Xp Series spray gun.
+What return on investment can you get by replacing an conventional air-assist or HVLP gun with a Pro Xp Series spray gun?

 Take the Paint Efficiency Audit